zehreken/simple-blog-generator/README.md

 # simple-blog-generator

-Simple blog generator from markdown, in Rust.
+This is a very simple htlm generator from markdown content, written in Rust.
+I use it for my own blog but if you need a static site generator I suggest you to check out Jekyll for more features.